reddit/node-flags/README.md

   have tests!
 For ease of use, install `eslint` for your favorite editor.
 * Check out `CONTRIBUTING.md` for more detailed info.

-feet is MIT licensed. copyright 2016 reddit.
+flags is MIT licensed. copyright 2016 reddit.
 See LICENSE for more info.